Mohammadjamiu/tahugo/content/networking/circuit-message-and-packet-switching-techniques-explained.md

 If there is a missing packet, it sends an acknowledgement seeking for the missing packet.

+This type of technique is used in the Internet

 Packet switching is further divided into two;

 <ul class="ul-in-post">